awsdocs/amazon-emr-release-guide/doc_source/emr-jupyterhub-ldap-users.md

-# Using LDAP Authentication<a name="emr-jupyterhub-ldap-users"></a>
+# Using LDAP authentication<a name="emr-jupyterhub-ldap-users"></a>

 Lightweight Directory Access Protocol \(LDAP\) is an application protocol for querying and modifying objects that correspond to resources such as users and computers stored in an LDAP\-compatible directory service provider such as Active Directory or an OpenLDAP server\.
-You can use the [LDAP Authenticator Plugin for JupyterHub](https://github.com/jupyterhub/ldapauthenticator/) with JupyterHub on Amazon EMR to use LDAP for user authentication\.
+You can use the [LDAP authenticator plugin for JupyterHub](https://github.com/jupyterhub/ldapauthenticator/) with JupyterHub on Amazon EMR to use LDAP for user authentication\.
 The plugin handles login sessions for LDAP users and provides user information to Jupyter\.
 This lets users connect to JupyterHub and notebooks by using the credentials for their identities stored in an LDAP\-compatible server\.

 The steps in this section walk you through the following steps to set up and enable LDAP using the LDAP Authenticator Plugin for JupyterHub\.
 You perform the steps while connected to the master node command line\.
-For more information, see [Connecting to the Master Node and Notebook Servers](emr-jupyterhub-connect.md)\.
+For more information, see [Connecting to the master node and Notebook servers](emr-jupyterhub-connect.md)\.

 1. Create an LDAP configuration file with information about the LDAP server, such as the host IP address, port, binding names, and so on\.